 - While some employees may make a personal decision to leave, this decision should be made with the best available information.

 Baytown Area “shelter in place” video

-ExxonMobil Baytown Area is constantly monitoring storms, preparing our infrastructure and people for the possibility of high winds and storm surge.
-We have a comprehensive plan, and we stick to that plan during emergencies.
-To prepare you and your family, we encourage you to sign-up with the City of Baytown’s Connect-CTY service to stay informed and ready to implement your plan.
+ExxonMobil Baytown Area is constantly monitoring weather conditions and preparing our infrastructure and people for the possibility of high winds and storm surge.
+We have a comprehensive plan, and we stick to that plan during severe weather emergencies.

 Residents can stay informed and prepared by signing up for the City of Baytown’s Baytown Alert service.